 This article from the New York Times on NPR and public funding is worth a read, as a follow up to last week’s brouhaha.
 Thanks to Glenn Pearsall in Johnsburg/Glens Falls for sending it along.

 Gains for NPR Are Clouded

 DAVID CARR, On...

-New York, NY, Dec 07, 2012 — The budget showdown, with its possibility of the nation heading over a "fiscal cliff", has gotten lots of attention in recent weeks.
+Dec 07, 2012 — The budget showdown, with its possibility of the nation heading over a "fiscal cliff", has gotten lots of attention in recent weeks.
 If Congress doesn't make a budget deal by year's end, it will trigger an end to many tax breaks, and automatically cut spending on federal programs.